Texas state police launch internal review of Uvalde response

 “Shame on you!
 Shame on you!” the families of the slain children and teachers and their supporters chanted at school board members at a special meeting Monday night.

-Brett Cross, father of 10-year-old Uziyah Garcia, who was among those slain, berated board members at length as not holding themselves accountable for the massacre.
+Brett Cross, an uncle of 10-year-old Uziyah Garcia, who was among those slain, berated board members at length as not holding themselves accountable for the massacre.
 He particularly challenged members for not knowing school exit doors were locked to the outside and for not firing Arredondo.

 “If he’s not fired by noon tomorrow, I want your resignation and every single one of these board members because you don’t give a damn about us or our children,” Cross said, addressing Superintendent Hal Harrell.

-Note: This story has been corrected to show Brett Cross’ relationship with the slain child is uncle, not father.